 Several large land preserves, including Everglades National Park and Florida Panther National Wildlife Refuge, are right next door.
 Everglades Excursions and Cool Beans Cruises cater to tourists but welcome locals, too.

-Naples has a bit of a cultural scene as well.
+Naples also has a bit of a cultural scene.
 The Philharmonic Center for the Arts presents a Best of Broadway series, dance recitals, classical music and much more.
-Theater buffs are well served by TheatreZone, a professional equity group, and by the Naples Players, a community theater group.
+Theater buffs enjoy TheatreZone, a professional equity group, and the Naples Players, a community theater group.

 Collier Area Transit (CAT) provides local public buses.
-The regular fare is $1.50 fare, but people age 65 or better ride for $.75.
 A para-transit service for the disabled and economically disadvantaged is available, too.
 Naples Municipal Airport is served by regional carriers.
 The nearest international airport is Southwest Florida Airport in Ft.
 Myers, 28 miles away.

 NCH Healthcare System has two hospitals in Naples.
 Both campuses are accredited by the Joint Commission and are award-winning year after year.
 The cardiac care program has been ranked among the top 5% cardiac programs in the nation.
 For military veterans, the nearest VA medical center is in Miami, 94 mile south east, but Naples has a VA outpatient clinic.

 Friendship Centers is an established non-profit network of centers that serves the needs of people age 50 or better in southwestern Florida.
 Services include health clinics, fitness classes, lifelong learning classes, congregate meals and much more.
 In Naples, the Friendship Health Clinic provides health care to low income individuals.
 Collier County operates the Senior Citizens Nutrition and Activity Program, and at Naples' two centers, it offers congregate meals, nutrition education classes and a variety of trips and events.